jle64/gnome-pass-search-provider/README.md

 Recommended : set gpg agent to use pinentry-gnome3 by adding `pinentry-program /usr/bin/pinentry-gnome3` to `~/.gnupg/.gpg-agent.conf`.

-Close and reopen your GNOME session or (if not on Wayland) just restart the Shell (alt + f2, r).
+If you are on Xorg, restart GNOME Shell by typing 'alt + f2' then entering 'r' as command.
+If you are on Wayland, you need to close and reopen your GNOME session.

 The search provider should show up and be enabled in GNOME search preferences and started on demand by GNOME Shell.

 # Environment variables